- Things to Do

 These locations do not always require going too far into the deep backwoods, some shots can be found from locations around town.
 For instance the sunflower fields that erupt in September can be found in many locations not far from town, the most popular being on Highway 180 going toward Arizona Snowbowl.
-The field is just past the Museum of Northern Arizona on the right hand side and can be identified near the Flagstaff Gateway sign.
-Other areas include Sunset crater, Lake Mary and Mormon Lake.
+The field is just past the Museum of Northern Arizona on the right-hand side and can be identified near the Flagstaff Gateway sign.
+Other areas include national monuments at Sunset Crater Volcano, Walnut Canyon, Wupatki and beautiful water views at Lake Mary and Mormon Lake.

 For those willing to turn the camera on themselves there are a number of areas to grab the perfect selfie.
 Be sure to head up to Buffalo Park and get a photo next to the iconic buffalo statue that has held its ground for over 50 years.
 This statue has been here since the days the Buffalo roamed in this previous wildlife park dating to 1964 and then closing a short five years later.
 The park is now open to the public for running, walking, exercise and provides great views of the San Francisco Peaks.
 Downtown Flagstaff lays host to a number of great selfie spots, too.